4Freye/refugees/README.md

 ## Daniela de los Santos, Eric Frey and Renato Vasallo
 ### Barcelona School of Economics - MSc in Data Science for Decision Making
 This repository contains the data and code used for our master's thesis submission for Data Science Decision Making 2023.
-The project, conducted in partnership with the United Nations High Commissioner for Refugees (UNHCR) is a prediction task for predicting yearly refugee flows between dyads of countries.
+The project, conducted in partnership with the United Nations High Commissioner for Refugees (UNHCR), is a prediction task for predicting yearly refugee flows between dyads of countries.

 ### How to navigate this repository:
 + `data`: The data folder contains all the data sources that were used for this project, with the exception of UNHCR data, which was shared under discretion.
 It contains a `clean_data.ipynb` file, which is how the `raw` data is processed and subsequently moved to the `clean` folder.